duckietown/docs-AIDO/book/AIDO/15_getting_started/02_software.md

 We suggest that you install Docker Desktop 2.3.x.

-If you want to use a GPU for evaluating your submission, make sure to edit your `/etc/docker/daemon.json` to include the following options.
+If you want to use a GPU for evaluating your submission, edit your `/etc/docker/daemon.json` to include the following options.

 ```json